Ana Lucía Martínez

-Ana Lucía Martínez Maldonado (born 8 January 1990) is a Guatemalan professional footballer who plays as a forward for Italian Serie A club Pomigliano CF and the Guatemala women's national team.
+Ana Lucía Martínez Maldonado (born 8 January 1990), commonly known as Analú, is a Guatemalan professional footballer who plays as a forward for Liga MX Femenil club Cruz Azul and captains the Guatemala women's national team.

 Career

 Martínez spent seven years with Guatemalan women's football championship club Unifut, before joining National Women's Soccer League expansion team Houston Dash in June 2014.
 After failing to break into Houston Dash's first team, she moved to Spain in November 2014 and agreed a contract with Segunda División team Dínamo Guadalajara.
 After hitting nine goals in her first season she moved to Madrid-based Primera División club Rayo Vallecano, then signed for Sporting Huelva a year later.

-Its main characteristics are speed, dribbling and game vision.
-She started playing soccer since she was very small, at 3 years old her parents bought her her first soccer shoes.
-The skill, energy and skill in the sport was noticed from an early age.
+Her main characteristics are speed, dribbling and game vision.
+She started playing soccer at a very young age, at 3 years old her parents bought her her first soccer shoes.
+The skill and energy in the sport was noticed from an early age.
 Her first team was at age 9 in a league of the mars field, in the team "Travesuras", being the first girl registered in the league and opening the door so that other girls could later compete in that league.
-She played in two men's teams, with the Travesuras and with the Estudiantes where, being a male league, she was once the scorer of the tournament.
-His taste for sports made in the Vienna-Guatemalan College, practice athletics, swimming and different team sports, such as football, basketball, volleyball.
+She played in two men's teams, with the Travesuras and with the Estudiantes where, being a male league, she was once a scorer of the tournament.
+Her taste for sports were made in the Vienna-Guatemalan College, where she practiced athletics, swimming and different team sports, such as football, basketball and volleyball.
 In intercollegiate competitions "Analu" has more than 80 medals in the different competitions.
 She joined the school's women's soccer team at age 11, being the youngest and affectionately nicknamed her "chiquitina", got 2 goalscorer trophies and won the Austrian Cup 6 times, the German Cup and the Montessori Cup in 2006 and 2007.

 At age 14 she made her debut in the National Women's League in Guatemala, playing only one tournament with the "Municipal" team.
-At age 17, almost at the end of high school studies, "Analu" made tryouts with the sub 20 selection and which was called to be part of the sub 20 selection of Guatemala.
-She had two participations with the sub-20 team.
+At age 17, almost at the end of high school studies, "Analu" made tryouts with the under 20 selection and which was called to be part of the under 20 selection of Guatemala.
+She had two participations with the under 20 team.
 In 2009, she had her first call for an absolute team and from that first call to selection, she continues to represent Guatemala and is currently the captain of the senior team.